 One of the most critical pieces of furniture (and maybe even the most important) that you can have is a quality mattress.
 However, it can be difficult to buy a mattress.
-The significant financial investment, confusion over all of the different types that are available, pushy salespeople – they all add up to the shopping experience being overwhelming.
-However, it is still true that a good mattress is beneficial for your spine.
-In order to make your shopping process easier, we are providing some important mattress basic in this guide to help you be a more informed consumer.
+The significant financial investment, confusion over all of the different types that are available, and pushy salespeople, all add up to the shopping experience being overwhelming.
+However, it is still true that good mattresses such as Canberra Times Mattresses, are beneficial for you and your family’s spine.
+In order to make your shopping process easier, we are providing some important mattress basics in this guide to help you be a more informed consumer.

 The following is a brief rundown of the most common kinds of mattresses that can provide your spine with support.

 The most popular kind of mattress in the U.S. is the innerspring mattress.
 These mattresses are comprised of padding as well as steel coils (300 to over 1,000 individual coils).
 This type of mattress can be firm or soft depending on what kind of padding and coil are used.